Purdue-CS193/homework-0-mnarreddy27/index.md

 ## Welcome to GitHub Pages

+# Mahith Narreddy's First CS193 Homework

+- I like that we only have one lecture per week
+- It's a more relaxed course to even out the rest of my stressful courses
+- It's taught and run by undergraduate students

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.